bvermersch/RandomMeas/Tutorial_GHZ.md

 # Illustration of importance sampling for GHZ states

 The script evaluates the purity of noisy GHZ states by performing importance sampling of the random unitaries from the ideal pure GHZ state. (https://arxiv.org/pdf/2102.13524.pdf)
-We also provide comparisons to the old protocol of uniform sampling of the random unitaries.
+The code also provides performance comparisons to the old protocol of uniform sampling of the random unitaries.

 The goal is to estimate the purity of a large N qubit noisy GHZ state prepared in a NISQ device.